-Perhaps the most lengthy exchange of views took place on the criterion to be used in Step 4 of the FSA (Cost-Benefit Assessment).
+Perhaps the most lengthy exchange of views took place on the criterion to be used in Step 4 of the FSA (Cost- Benefit Assessment).
 The main thrust of Greece's position in doc.
-MEPC 56/18/1, pointing out the deficiencies of basing cost calculations on spill volume, was by and large supported by various arguments by the United States, the International Association of Independent Tanker Owners (Intertanko), the United Kingdom, and to some extent ITOPF.
+MEPC 56/18/1, pointing out the deficiencies of basing cost calculations on spill volume, was by and large supported by various arguments by the United States, Intertanko, the United Kingdom, and to some extent ITOPF.
 Intertanko presented an elaborate analysis on the components of the cost of oil pollution, and so did the United Kingdom.
-Actually the UK had just concluded a major research project in this very area, whose results were reported in Clarke and Starling (2007).
-This research sought ways for an FSA study's stakeholders to understand the context surrounding the Environmental Risk Criteria and provide ways for establishing them for a specific assessment.
 The United States stated that it had tried using a generic cost equivalent value for a barrel of oil or substance spilled, not spilled, or recovered, but no longer uses it due to regional differences and dependence on other attributes of casualty events.
-At the other side of the argument, Germany and Norway supported the CATS concept, as proposed by project SAFEDOR.
+At the other side of the argument, Germany and Norway supported the CATS concept, as proposed by project SAFEDOR, and already alluded to in MEPC 55/18.
 ITOPF argued on the deficiencies of CATS, but also indicated that an index similar to CATS in terms of simplicity should be devised, and an appropriate value should be decided.